Leadership

 Craig Ambrose

-Craig is currently the Chief of the Owen Sound Police Service.
-He grew up and lived in rural Waterloo region and worked through the ranks of the Waterloo Regional Police Service during his 29 years prior to moving to Owen Sound in 2019.
+Craig is currently the Chief of the Owen Sound Police Service, a role he has held since 2019.
+He grew up and lived in rural Waterloo Region and worked through the ranks of the Waterloo Regional Police Service during his 29 years prior to moving to Owen Sound.

 Melissa Clancy